-(NB : At the time of completing Council's new 5-year Integrated Development Plan and subsequent reviews thereof, the SDF for Dr Beyers Naudé LM had not yet been developed.
+(NB: At the time of completing Council's new 5-year Integrated Development Plan, the SDF for Dr Beyers Naudé LM had not yet been developed.
 However, the process was initiated in February 2020, with the publication of a notice, calling for stakeholders to register.
-Unfortunately implementation was delayed due to the National State of Disaster declaration early in March 2020, and the resultant nationwide COVID-19 pandemic Lockdown - effective from 27 March 2020.
+Unfortunately, implementation was delayed due to the National State of Disaster declaration early in March 2020, and the resultant nationwide COVID-19 pandemic Lockdown - effective from 27 March 2020.
 Regulations promulgated in this regard prohibited public meetings and gatherings, which are essential to the Public Participation aspect of developing a new SDF.
-As at March 2021, the Lockdown remains in place, but with relaxed regulations on Level 1.
-Subsequently the SDF process has progressed and a Draft document is currently available for Public Inspection & Comments, for a period of 60 days.
+As at May 2021, the Lockdown remains in place, but with relaxed regulations on Level 1.
+Subsequently the SDF process has progressed, and a Draft document was advertised and made available for Public Inspection & Comments, for a period of 60 days.
 A synopsis of the Municipality's SDF will be provided in Chapter 3, under KPA 2, as soon as the process is concluded.)

-❖ SARAH BAARTMAN DISTRICT MUNICIPALITY : INTEGRATED DEVELOPMENT PLAN 2017 - 2022
+❖ SARAH BAARTMAN DISTRICT MUNICIPALITY: INTEGRATED DEVELOPMENT PLAN 2022 - 2027